 Sunday, November 29, 2009

-DAZED is really about pot and its rightful place in the culture of these United States.
-It's the thing that breaks down the rabid dog fascism that passes for high school football and class separations between jocks, stoners and geeks.
-Anyone who gets high is suddenly cool, as in less violent, less self-righteously scared (stoner paranoia is quite different from FOX News paranoia), and yet the film also understands the positive aspects of apparently brutal ordeals like hazing as far as creating important rites of passage in a mythic sense, the transition of boys to men, girls to women--the ceremonial effect of physical trauma, and the way the entire senior class works harmoniously as one giant good cop/bad cop machine, the bullies creating a trauma which the nicer seniors then step into heal, and to extend the olive branch invite into the cool kid clique, based of course on the stoicism with which the beating is endured.
-There's a sense of interconnected belonging here that you don't find much outside of Howard Hawks.
-Interactions and hellos in the film are as fascinating as the fly on the wall stuff of Larry Clark's KIDS, and the slightly edgy, dangerous one of THIRTEEN, but without the subtextual critique.
-If Howard Hawks was a pothead in the 1970s, this is the film he'd have made, or wanted to make.
+DAZED would have rescued me.
+For one thing it would have taught me that in order to be confident, drunk, coordinated and cooler, I needed to understand it was cool to embrace pot and understand its rightful place in the culture of these United States.
+It's the substance that exposes the fascism that passes for high school football and class separations between jocks, stoners and geeks.
+Anyone who gets high is suddenly cool: less violent, less self-righteously scared (stoner paranoia is quite different from all other paranoia).
+A better if lazier person all around.
+Linklater's film gets that, yet it also understands the positive aspects of apparently brutal ordeals like hazing as far as creating important rites of passage in a mythic sense.
+The transition of boys to men, girls to women, the ceremonial effect of physical trauma, and the way the entire senior class works harmoniously as one giant good cop/bad cop machine, the bullies creating a trauma which the nicer seniors then step into heal, and to extend the olive branch invite into the cool kid clique, relative to the stoicism with which the beating is endured.
+There's a sense of interconnected belonging in DAZED that you don't find much outside of Howard Hawks.
+If Howard Hawks was a teenage pothead in the 1970s, this is the film he'd have made, or wanted to make.

-So casual it's almost unnoticed is the ingenious way that Linklater moves gradually from a larger school cast of characters in the opening scenes to just a couple kids by the end, the ones who got transformed, who made the change, who stayed up all night: the taunted junior class pitcher who takes a licking from Ben Affleck and winds up the night in his first make-out session; the antsy Adam Goldberg who gets his first bruises, admiring them on the way home in the rear-view mirror and the stoner quarterback who decides to not sign his sobriety pledge even though it means missing all the senior year football glory.
+So casual it's almost unnoticed is the ingenious way that Linklater moves gradually from a larger school cast of characters in the opening scenes to just a couple kids by the end, the ones who got transformed, who made the change, who stayed up all night: the taunted junior league (incumbent HS freshman) pitcher who takes a licking from Ben Affleck and winds up in his first make-out session; the antsy Adam Goldberg who gets his first bruises, admiring them on the way home in the rear-view mirror; the stoner quarterback who decides to not sign his sobriety pledge even though it means missing all the senior year football glory.
+Each finds and endures their initiation into the unknown.

-The coaches who enforce this pledge are brutish caricatures (ala Cloris Leachman's hubby in LAST PICTURE SHOW) but the rest of the adults are all seen as complexly benevolent, just pretending to be enemies of the teenager universe, understanding the need for these bizarre initiations, playing their parts as parents: the dad who stays home and scares away the stoners coming to the door expecting a party, like its reverse trick-or-treat; he lumbers out after them in his big Texan get-up like the new sheriff in town, only to let out a sly grin when they're out of sight.
-An irate local may shoot at the kids for smashing his mailbox, but you know he won't call the cops on them; that's the Texas way -- you mete out your own reprisal and keep the cops out of it.
+The coaches who enforce this pledge are brutish caricatures (ala Cloris Leachman's hubby in LAST PICTURE SHOW) but the rest of the adults are all seen as complexly benevolent, just pretending to be enemies of the teenager universe, understanding the need for these bizarre initiations, playing their parts as parents: the dad who stays home and scares away the stoners coming to the door expecting a party, like its reverse trick-or-treat; he lumbers out after them in his big Texan get-up like the new sheriff in town, only to let out a sly grin when they're out of sight; an irate local shoots at the kids for smashing his mailbox, but you know he won't call the cops on them.
+He doesn't even aim to hit - it's all a rite.
 These adults dig that it's their job to throw up many obstacles as they can in these kids' way, but to not make them too insurmountable, and to not get mad when every last one is hurtled or ignored on that last ditch blaze out of Dodge.
+Without the obstacles, there's nothing gained.
+It's a difficult thing to even notice in one's growing up (this is all based on true Linklater adventures).

-While some coming-of-age films unconsciously advocate the status quo (John Hughes, etc.) and others outright challenge it (Jody Hill, Werner Herzog) there's also in-between pictures like DAZED, which does both and neither, thus actually offering an alternative, the unique hybrid wherein high school stoner cliques become like indigenous tribes of old, with all the violent initiation rites of piercing, burying alive, scarring, masked dances, etc. having been transformed into wooden paddles and threats over loudspeakers, chases and inflictions of pain, all followed by welcoming and sympathy ("Heard you got it, pretty bad," a hot girl consoles.
+While some coming-of-age films unconsciously advocate the status quo (John Hughes) and others outright challenge it (Jody Hill, Werner Herzog) there's also in-between pictures like DAZED, which do both and neither, thus actually offering a unique hybrid wherein high school stoner cliques become like indigenous tribes of old, with all the violent initiation rites of piercing, burying alive, scarring, masked dances, etc. having been transformed into wooden paddles and threats over loudspeakers, chases and inflictions of pain, all followed by welcoming and sympathy ("Heard you got it, pretty bad," a hot girl consoles the pitcher.
 "In my day it was much worse," says an older mentor type).
-The noble endurance of pain/trauma initiates a positive response in the community, triggering either sadism or sympathy and connection, and giving all concerned a feeling of genuine connection to the initiate.
+The noble endurance of pain/trauma initiates a positive response in the community, triggering sympathy and connection, and a mounting loathing for the odious Affleck.

-Men tried to recapture this in the 1980s by going out in the woods to bang on drums and whatnot via the men's movement.
-But it's the neo-pagans with their tattooings, fight clubs and Suicide Girl acts of defiance that are closest to true bonding: the pain of a tattoo or a fight (or acid trip) has permanence, creates an event from which, in neurological terms, creates all sorts of new pathways and possibilities for change.
+Men tried to recapture this in the 1980s by going out in the woods to bang on drums and whatnot via the "Men's Movement," but the pain of initiation was forgotten.
+It's neo-pagans with their tattooings, fight clubs and acts of defiance that are closest to true bonding.
+The pain of a tattoo or a fight (or the terrors of an acid trip) has permanence.
+It creates an event from which, in neurological terms, creates all sorts of new pathways and possibilities for change.
 People get tattoos at certain times to mark occasions.
-The paddling and grilling of football creates this same mark, so does overcoming the anxiety associated with your "first time" getting high, or making out, or riding with the big kids, or standing up to a shitheel even if it means you're going to lose a fight.
+The paddling and grilling of football creates this same mark, so does overcoming the anxiety associated with your "first time" getting high, or making out, or riding with the big kids, or standing up to a shitheel even if it means you're going to lose.

-Making things right, man.
-Damn right.
 The only film that matches it is OVER THE EDGE.
-If you've ever been "cool" or been giddily excited to be sitting in the back seat of some badass car getting high for the first time, in quiet awe of the godlike stoners in the front seat, blasting hard rock and the feeling something dangerous could happen at any moment, and yet oddly safe and secure, that's the vibe Linklater captures in DAZED, and that's damned hard to do.
+If you've ever been "cool" or been giddily excited to be sitting in the back seat of some badass car getting high for the first time, in quiet awe of the older longhairs in the front seat, blasting hard rock and the feeling something dangerous could happen at any moment, and yet feeling oddly safe and secure, that's the vibe Linklater captures in DAZED.
 While OVER THE EDGE found our kid's dogged by the aptly named Sgt.
 Doberman, these kids don't fear cops so much as boredom, the future, emptiness.
-What they don't realize is that they've created a perfect social network right there, a community in the strict sense of indigenous populations, of cultures millennia older than our own, who understood it was dancing, drugs and cool friends that made one whole, not expensive cars and financial prosperity.
-Looking back through time at this era, Linklater "makes things right" instead of critiquing or reminding us how shitty it all really was.
+What they don't realize is that they've created a perfect social network, right there, a community in the strict sense of indigenous populations, of cultures centuries older than our own, who understood it was dancing, drugs and cool friends that made one whole, not expensive cars and financial prosperity.

-But DAZED leaves you high, full of that drunken giddy sense of possibility that comes from being newly free from parental curfews, driving around all night with friends, open to the possibility of anything happening.
+But DAZED leaves you on a full-blown contact high, full of that drunken giddy sense of possibility that comes from being newly free from parental curfews, open to the possibilities of the universe.
 We come away as happy as Mitch Kramer when he plops down into bed and puts on his big headphones to rock himself to sleep.
 Compare that to the up-against-the-wall headphone desperation of Carl in OVER THE EDGE and you can feel the healing.
-While most cool teen films spend their time pointing fingers and selling soap, DAZED AND CONFUSED whispers in your ear to meet you outside in five minutes, then drives you off into the world of the cool kids, to get high, to give you that feeling of, as John Sebastian put it at Woodstock "walking around this big beautiful green place, and not being afraid."
-When all the bullshit's cleared away through memory's uncloggable filter, that's what remains, that sense of "not being afraid" and being connected to everyone around you the way your chest is connected to your limbs, or as Sebastian later noted "You couldn't get one page of a book between me and that crowd" .
+While most cool teen films spend their time pointing fingers and selling soap, DAZED AND CONFUSED whispers in your ear to meet you outside in five minutes, then drives you off to a place where you can be, as John Sebastian put it at Woodstock, "walking around this big beautiful green place, and not being afraid."
+When all the bullshit's cleared away through memory's uncloggable filter, that's what remains, that sense of "not being afraid" and being connected to everyone around you the way your chest is connected to your limbs, or as J. Sebastian later noted "You couldn't get one page of a book between me and that crowd"

-That's why we're here, to shrink the distance until it's less than one page thick, and Linklater's the only one who's truly been able to capture it.
+That's why we're here, to shrink the distance until it's less than one page between you and the crowd, and Linklater's the only one who's truly been able to capture it.
 DAZED & CONFUSED is the rare case of lightning actually staying in the bottle.
-Every time you watch it you get as high as the first, no other drug in the world can make that claim, nor group of friends, nor band, nor film, Just thinking about that awesome opening, the orange 1970 GTO rolling slow into the school parking lot as "Sweet Emotion" pumps though the soundtrack--makes my mouth dry up, my spine tingle and my heart soar.
+Every time you watch it you get as high as the first.
+No other drug in the world can make that claim, nor group of friends, nor band, nor film.
+Just thinking about that awesome opening, the orange 1970 GTO rolling slow into the school parking lot as "Sweet Emotion" pumps though the soundtrack--makes my mouth dry up, my spine tingle and my heart flutter with pre-trip-ticipation.
 It's our Valhalla.
+It's our Motorcycle Boy.
+It's our one shining moment.

 1. Well said!
 I couldn't agree more with your assessment about this film.
 In particular you write: